CHAAC I+N+C

 3. Energy modeling including bulk-flow results using CFD wind pressure coefficients.

-FLUID DYNAMICS - NET-ZERO ENERGY - DAYLIGHT ANALYSIS
+NET-ZERO ENERGY - DAYLIGHT ANALYSIS - BUILDING LIFE CYCLE ASSESSMENT (LCA)

 AIA 2030 Commitment Signatory Firm